Apache Pinot: The Column-Based Database Explained

 In 2005, Michael Stonebaker et al. published another paper that catalyzed the C-Store, or columnar database, revolution.
 The paper introduced the idea of a columnar database, which organizes storage by columns, not by rows.

-Column vs. Row-Oriented Databases
+Row-Oriented vs. Column Databases

-This blog post aims to contrast row-based with column-based databases, including their architectures, performance, data retrieval efficiency, and suitable applications.
+This blog post aims to contrast row-based with columnar databases, including their architectures, performance, data retrieval efficiency, and suitable applications.
 Most importantly, we’ll explore why Apache Pinot™ is columnar and how it can deliver real-time analytics at scale.

 Row-Based Databases